saostad/spotify-downloader/README.md

 3. **Direct URL Construction**: Attempts to construct direct URLs to known platforms:
    - Acast (with multiple slug variations)

+4. **Apple Podcasts Search**: Searches Apple Podcasts using the iTunes API:
+   - Finds the podcast show by name
+   - Retrieves recent episodes (up to 200)
+   - Scores each episode based on title, duration, and show match
+   - Downloads the best match if score ≥40

-4. **Web Search Fallback**: If YouTube and direct URLs fail, searches the web for:
+5. **Web Search Fallback**: If YouTube, direct URLs, and Apple Podcasts fail, searches the web for:
    - Acast episodes
    - Podchaser episodes
-   - Apple Podcasts
    - SoundCloud

-5. **Validation**: Each candidate is scored based on:
+6. **Validation**: Each candidate is scored based on:
    - **Duration match** (50 points for exact, 20 for approximate)
    - **Channel match** (40 points if uploader matches show name)
    - **Title similarity** (up to 30 points)
    - Minimum score threshold: 50 for YouTube, 40 for alternative sources

-6. **Download**: Downloads the best match and converts to MP3
+7. **Download**: Downloads the best match and converts to MP3

 ## Scoring System